daniliuskosmaches/vulneranility-scanner-/README.md

-project still have problem because im working on that and try to fix all of the mistake if you want to help me or provide any suggestion on improvements let me know, telegram @yaosel229
+project still have problem because im working on that and try to fix all of the mistake if you want to help me or provide any suggestion on improvements let me know, telegram @yaosel229 in the next repositorie i will make gui version with some improvemnts such as like automated attack